turingschool/front-end-curriculum/lessons/express-with-knex.md

 CREATE DATABASE secrets_test;
 ```

-Install knex and pg (postgres) from npm:
+Install knex globally and in your project, and pg (postgres) in your project from npm:

 ```
+npm install -g knex
 npm install knex --save
 npm install pg --save
 ```